A new breakthrough in the understanding of traumatic brain injury

 Consultation for TBI at the INR

 Patients who have experienced TBI often have weakness or decreased sensation in one or more extremities, cognitive or speech difficulties, or other neurological problems that can last for years.
 Treatment at the INR is not for patients with acute brain injury.
-Consultation with an INR medical provider at least one month after hospital discharge is encouraged, even if the brain injury has occurred years before.
+Consultation with an INR medical provider after hospital discharge is encouraged, even if the brain injury has occurred years before.
 To schedule a consultation, please call the INR in Florida at (561) 353-9707 or click here for further information.

 Inflammation mediated by the inflammatory cytokine TNF contributes to neurological dysfunction following TBI [1-4].
 Basic science studies suggest that TBI may result in progressive neurologic injury during the first year [5-8].
 Etanercept has demonstrated favorable results in published scientific studies of TBI in animal models [4,9].
 Etanercept has also demonstrated favorable effects for other types of neurologic injury in both human studies and basic science models [9-21].
 Prolonged neuroinflammation, including chronic microglial activation, has been demonstrated by brain imaging following traumatic brain injury [22-25].
 Etanercept has been demonstrated to reduce microglial activation in multiple experimental models [4, 26, 27].
 The peer-reviewed, published, scientific studies detailed on this webpage support the scientific rationale for the therapeutic potential of etanercept for traumatic brain injury [1-30].